• Skip to main content

 Cut them in half lengthwise and scoop out the soft potato into a large bowl without breaking the potato skin.
 Mash the soft potato with a potato masher or fork until no lumps remain.

-Scoop out the soft potato
+scoop out the soft potato

 Step 4